cccareers/web-dev-intro-100/01-html.md

 - HTML elements tell the browser how to display the content
 - HTML elements label pieces of content such as "this is a heading", "this is a paragraph", "this is a link", etc.

+Fun Fact:

-The "Markup" in HTML is based on the mark up that was put in manuscripts.
-Editors would "mark up" the manuscript to specify structure and layout to the publishers or changes to the author.
+*The "Markup" in HTML is based on the mark up that was put in manuscripts.
+Editors would "mark up" the manuscript to specify structure and layout to the publishers or changes to the author.*

 ![Editor-markup](./images/copyediting-markup.webp)